Financial-Times/careers/README.md

 and our commitment to accessibility.
 We have roles available from Junior to Senior Engineer in a variety of teams.
 Most roles are permanent, but there are contracting opportunities also.

 Our ideal candidate will bring a unique point of view to the work that we do.
 We don't hire for team fit, we hire for team betterment.
 We firmly believe that diverse perspectives help us build a great product, and an even better team.
+Learn more [about us](https://aboutus.ft.com/en-gb/careers/our-people/).

 There are three types of work involved in this role:
 ----------------------------------------------------